na-na-hi/renget/archive/onaholesama.md

 bot ideas are usually from requests in the thread and characters from short stories

-if a bots name is bolded, it means it was requested from the thread
+if a bots name is bolded, it means it was requested from /aicg/
 ***
 **Table of Contents**
 [TOC2]